 The internal controls provision requires that “issuers” “devise and maintain a system of internal accounting controls sufficient to provide reasonable assurances that:” among other things, “transactions are executed in accordance with management’s general or specific authorization;” “access to assets is permitted only in accordance with management’s general or specific authorization;” and “transactions are recorded as necessary to permit a preparation of financial statements in conformity with generally accepted accounting principles … and to maintain accountability for assets.”

 As evident from the above description, the FCPA’s books and records and internal control provisions are generic and can be implicated in purely domestic scenarios that have nothing to do with payments to “foreign officials” to “obtain or retain business.”
-(See here for an example of what I call non-FCPA, FCPA enforcement actions).
-Because payments to a “foreign official” to “obtain or retain business” are frequently concealed or otherwise misrecorded on a company’s books and records (such as “miscellaneous expenses,” “cost of good sold” etc.), the books and records provision can also be implicated in a typical FCPA scenario.
+(See here for an example of so-called non-FCPA, FCPA enforcement actions).
+Because payments to a “foreign official” to “obtain or retain business” are frequently concealed or otherwise misrecorded on a company’s books and records (such as “miscellaneous expenses,” “cost of goods sold” etc.), the books and records provision can also be implicated in a typical FCPA scenario.

 When improper payments are made, the enforcement agencies will generally assert that the internal control provisions were also violated on theory that the payments would have been detected and never paid if the company had proper internal controls (such as effective FCPA compliance policies, adequate supervision and control of foreign managers or third-party agents, sufficient checks and balances for spending corporate money, etc).